succinctlabs/sp1/book/getting-started/hardware-requirements.md

 have a minimum memory requirement, meaning that if you have less than this amount of memory, the process will OOM.

 This effect is most noticeable when using the PLONK prover, which requires around 128GB of RAM to generate a proof.
-We use PLONK to avoid having to perform a trusted setup, which other SNARK provers like Groth16 require.
+We use PLONK to avoid having to perform a trusted setup, which other SNARKs like Groth16 require.
 We have future optimizations planned to reduce the memory requirements of the PLONK prover substantially.

 ### Disk